bertlr/GCodeRealign/GCodeRealign/README.md

 A geometric constraint solver.
 It allows to define relationsships between the elements (lines and arcs) of a contour and solve it.
 The solver use sketchsolve from:
 [https://code.google.com/archive/p/sketchsolve/](https://code.google.com/archive/p/sketchsolve/)
+The solver is a native library and is written in C++, it runs on Windows 7, Windows 10 and Linux.

 # Installation